 Ten Peaks resulted from a reorganization (the "Reorganization") effective January 1, 2011, pursuant to a plan of arrangement (the "Arrangement") involving, among others, Ten Peaks, Swiss Water Decaffeinated Coffee Income Fund ("the Fund") and SWDCC.
-In the year 2011, in response to changes to the legislation governing the taxation of income trusts which made the income trust form of structure less advantageous, the Fund converted by way of the Arrangement, to a corporation, Ten Peaks, an entity created by the Fund in order to transition from an income trust structure to a corporate structure.
+In 2011, in response to changes to the legislation governing the taxation of income trusts which made the income trust form of structure less advantageous, the Fund converted by way of the Arrangement, to a corporation, Ten Peaks, thereby transitioning from an income trust structure to a corporate structure.
 Pursuant to the Arrangement, all of the Fund's then outstanding units were exchanged, on a one-for-one basis, for common shares of Ten Peaks.
 As part of the Arrangement, the Fund was amalgamated into Ten Peaks and all of the Fund's assets and liabilities were assumed by Ten Peaks.
 Following the Arrangement, the common shares of the Company began trading on the Toronto Stock Exchange under the symbol TPK.